dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 If `p` with required type `T` is in an irrefutable context:

-*   It is a compile-time error if `M` is not assignable to `T`. *Destructuring, variable, and identifier patterns can only be used in declarations and assignments if we can statically tell that the destructuring and variable binding won't fail to match (though it may still throw at runtime if the matched value type is `dynamic`).*

-*   Else if `M` is not a subtype of `T` then an implicit coercion or cast is inserted before the pattern binds the value, tests the value's type, destructures the value, or invokes a function with the value as a target or argument.
+*   If `M` is not a subtype of `T` and `M` is not `dynamic` then an attempt to insert an implicit coercion is made before the pattern binds the value, tests the value's type, destructures the value, or invokes a function with the value as a target or argument.

+    *Coercions are described in a separate section below, named 'Coercions'.*

+    If a coercion is inserted, this yields a new matched value type which is the value of `M` used in the next step.
+If no coercion is inserted, the next step proceeds with the already given `M`.

     *Each pattern that requires a certain type can be thought of as an "assignment point" where an implicit coercion may happen when a value flows